mashruf/WPPOOL-Assignment/README.md

   └── example.cypress.env.json
   ```
 - **URL** is for WP Local url and **SHOP** is for WooCommerce url.
+- All the demo test data will be found on the **fixture** folder.
+Edit the json files to use your data.
   ```
   WPPOOL-Assignment/
   └── cypress/